kata198/usrsvc/README.rst

 * restart_delay - Default 0, integer on the miminum number of seconds between a failing "start" and the next "restart" attmept by "usrsvcd".

-* success_seconds - Default 2, Float on the number of seconds the application must be running for "usrsvc" to consider it successfully started.
+* success_seconds - Default 2, Float, The number of seconds usrsvc will wait before considering a program successfully started.
+The created process must both match and still be running at the end of this period to be marked successful.

 * term_to_kill_seconds : Default 8, Float on the number of seconds the application is given between SIGTERM and SIGKILL.